 Block: The black knife block (4.37 x 7.45 x 12.63 inches) looks clean and modern, though it feels lighter and more plastic than I expected.
 The suction cups hold well on smooth countertops, but textured or tiled surfaces don’t grip properly, making the price feel slightly high.

-Maintenance: These knives are hand-wash only, never in the dishwasher, prompt drying is key.
+Maintenance: These best kitchen knives under $300 are hand-wash only, never in the dishwasher; prompt drying is key.
+When sharpening is needed, use a 1000/6000-grit whetstone to keep the blade sharp and long-lasting.

 Pros